 Nepal travel information …

-Bordering with China and India, Nepal is a landlocked country located in South Asia.
+Bordering China and India, Nepal is a landlocked country located in South Asia.
 Within a span of 147,181 sq. km., Nepal has a diverse population of 31 million.
 Nepal is one of the richest nations in terms of bio-diversity and geographical variation.
 In terms of geography, Nepal is divided into three regions: the Himalayas, the hilly, and the Terai plains.
-The Mount Everest (8848m) in the Himalayas, lush hills in the middle and agriculturally rich lands in the Terai adorn the country.
+Mount Everest (8848m) in the Himalayas, lush hills in the middle, and agriculturally rich lands in the Terai adorn the country.
 Nepal offers different aspects of natural and cultural insight within its lands.
 From historically rich destinations to remote settlements, Nepal offers a diverse travel experience.
 Once ruled by the Shah Dynasty and, now, a federal republic nation, visiting Nepal is a walk through the pages of history itself.
 Kathmandu is the capital of the country and boasts of several sites of immense cultural riches.

 - Visa Information

 The Tribhuvan International Airport is the only airport in Nepal and also facilitates tourists with visa-on-arrival.
 The procedure is pretty simple and quick.
 For an advance visa issue, one can receive them at the Nepalese Diplomatic Missions stationed in their country.
 The visa obtained on arrival is termed as “Tourist Visa”.
-The current visa fee is 25 USD for 15 days, 40 USD for 30 days and 100USD for 90 days.
-Changes can be made on the visa category if you wish to stay longer by producing required documents to the Immigration Office.
+The current visa fee is 25 USD for 15 days, 40 USD for 30 days, and 100USD for 90 days.
+Changes can be made to the visa category if you wish to stay longer by producing required documents to the Immigration Office.